LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 The synchronization directive may be used when defining objects that may be reused in both single-threaded and multi-threaded Logtalk applications.
-The directive simply make calls to the synchronized predicates deterministic when the objects are used in a single-threaded application.
+The directive simply makes calls to the synchronized predicates deterministic when the objects are used in a single-threaded application.

 .. _threads_notifications: